 Our community service program reflects and enhances the University’s commitment to the Mercy tradition of service to society.
 Our goal is to connect the talents of Gwynedd Mercy University students with people in need in our wider community, as well as to offer students opportunities to reflect on their experience of service.
 All students, regardless of faith background, are encouraged to explore the opportunities below.

 Don’t see what you’re looking for?
 Contact Campus Ministry Director Christine Eberle, email@example.com or 215-641-5590.

-Sigma Phi Sigma, Gwynedd Mercy University's chapter of the National Mercy Honor Society, is now accepting applications (PDF) for our September 2016 induction.
-Students should be freshmen, sophomores or juniors (GPS: continuously enrolled since Spring 2015) with an anticipated graduation date of May 2017 or later and a GPA of at least 3.2.
-Students are asked to write an essay and submit two letters of reference demonstrating their commitment to the core Sigma Phi Sigma values of Scholarship, Fidelity, and Service.
-Application deadline is Friday, March 18.
+Sigma Phi Sigma, Gwynedd Mercy University's chapter of the National Mercy Honor Society, is now accepting applications for our September 2017 induction.
+Students should be freshmen, sophomores or juniors (GPS: continuously enrolled since Spring 2016), graduate students or seniors continuing on into a GMercyU grad program, with an anticipated graduation date of May 2018 or later and a GPA of at least 3.2.
+Students are asked to write an essay, document their volunteer activities, and submit two letters of reference demonstrating their commitment to the core Sigma Phi Sigma values of Scholarship, Fidelity, and Service.
+Application deadline is Friday, March 17.
 Questions?
-See Mary Reilly (email@example.com) or Christine Eberle (firstname.lastname@example.org).
+See Mary Reilly (firstname.lastname@example.org) or Christine Eberle (email@example.com).

 Mercy Advocates in Service 2016-2017:

 Mercy Advocates have the opportunity to make a difference both locally and globally.
 They involve their peers in community service while raising awareness of justice issues worldwide.
 Contact any Mercy Advocate in Service member to accompany this person to a weekly service site once the academic year kicks off.
 Transportation is provided!